christianalfoni/impact/docs/index.md

     details: Use Impacts observation model to manage state.
 Use Reacts reconciliation model to manage UI.
   - title: Performant and predictable
     details: Primitives of signal, derived and effect, combined with automatic observation in components.
-  - title: Observable contexts
+  - title: Observable stores
-    details: The same mental model as React context, only observable.
-Provide stores, pass them props and consume from any nested component and stores.
+    details: The same mental model as React context.
+Provide stores, pass them props and consume them from any nested component or store.
 codeCaption: Example
 horizontalPlayground: true
 code: |